All Episodes

 I love education going back to the states.

-I love the idea of more drilling, more coal mining, nuclear power and fracking versus Hillary wanting to fire coal miners and put coal companies out of business.
+I love the idea of more drilling, more coal mining, nuclear power, and fracking versus Hillary wanting to fire coal miners and put coal companies out of business.

 I love the idea of replacing Obamacare.

-There's nobody that has been this dishonest that lies with this regularity that has sold her soul in her office, taking money from the Saudis and every bit of money she can get from anybody for the foundation, and all you want to talk about is Trump style.
+What is it about all of you that you can't see how bad and corrupt and dishonest there's nobody that has been this dishonest that lies with this regularity that has sold her soul in her office, taking money from the Saudis and every bit of money she can get from anybody for the foundation.

 I've had it with all of you.